 Employers always want to hire people with work experience, which can be tricky if you haven’t had the opportunity to get any yet.
 Lack of experience or qualifications can also make it tough to get onto an Apprenticeship.
 That’s where Traineeships come in: they get you the experience you need.

 Once your Traineeship ends you’ll be in a much better position to apply for jobs and apprenticeships because you’ll have up to six months of solid work experience.
 Your employer may interview you for a job with them, if one is available, or they’ll help you with your next steps towards a different job or an Apprenticeship.

 There are other benefits, too.
 You’ll improve your English and maths skills, which will be useful for any job or course you apply for in the future – and they’re good skills for life in general.
 You’ll also spend time working with other people, learning how to get on in the world of work (it’s pretty different to school or college) and generally becoming more confident and independent.

 Here are some things to think about:

 Age – You need to be 16-24 to be eligible for a Traineeship

-So, if you’re keen to get to work, are aged 16-24 but don’t have many qualifications or much work experience yet, a Traineeship could well be right for you.
+So, if you know someone keen to get to work, are aged 16-24 but don’t have many qualifications or much work experience yet, a Traineeship could be a great opportunity.

 Where to find Traineeships